emrgnt-cmplxty/automata/automata/docs/core/agent/automata_instance.rst

 AutomataInstance
 ================

-``AutomataInstance`` is a class that represents an instance of an autonomous agent that can be configured using the given configuration settings.
-The class provides methods to create and run an agent, providing a convenient interface for using the agent’s functionality.
+``AutomataInstance`` is a class representing an agent instance with a specific configuration.
+It allows a user to create and run agents based on the given configuration name.
+Each ``AutomataInstance`` has a ``config_name`` and a ``description``.

 Overview
 --------

-``AutomataInstance`` provides two methods: ``create`` and ``run``.
-The ``create`` method is used to create a new instance of the class, and takes the configuration settings as its input.
-The ``run`` method is used to execute the agent with the given instructions, producing output based on the given instruction set.
+``AutomataInstance`` provides a way to create agent instances with specified configurations and run instructions on that agent.
+It facilitates the creation and management of agents for various tasks in the application.
+The class offers a convenient way to create and run an agent with the desired configurations, interacting with the ``AutomataAgentConfigFactory``, and ``AutomataAgent``.

 Related Symbols
 ---------------

+-  ``config.config_types.AgentConfigName``
 -  ``config.agent_config_builder.AutomataAgentConfigFactory``
+-  ``core.agent.coordinator.AutomataCoordinator``
 -  ``core.agent.agent.AutomataAgent``
--  ``config.config_types.AgentConfigName``
--  ``core.agent.action.AutomataAction``

 Example
 -------

-The following is an example demonstrating how to create an ``AutomataInstance`` using a predefined agent configuration name and runs the agent with a set of instructions.
+The following is an example demonstrating how to create an instance of ``AutomataInstance``, create the agent using ``AutomataInstance.create()``, and run specific instructions with the ``run()`` method.

 .. code:: python

-   from automata.core.agent.coordinator import AutomataInstance from automata.config.config_types import AgentConfigName
+   from core.agent.coordinator import AutomataInstance from config.config_types import AgentConfigName

    config_name = AgentConfigName.AUTOMATA_MAIN
-   instance = AutomataInstance.create(config_name=config_name, description="Example automata agent")
+   automata_instance = AutomataInstance.create(config_name)

-   instructions = "Create a simple function that adds two numbers together" output = instance.run(instructions)
+   instructions = "Execute a specific action with the agent." result = automata_instance.run(instructions)

-   print(output)

 Limitations
 -----------

-The primary limitation of ``AutomataInstance`` is that it assumes a specific directory structure for agent configurations, which are defined by ``AgentConfigName``.
-In addition, ``AutomataInstance`` does not provide explicit ways to access the underlying agent nor the ability to update the agent’s state or configurations on the fly.
+The primary limitation of ``AutomataInstance`` is that it requires the ``AutomataAgentConfigFactory`` to create the agent configurations.
+The configurations are assumed to be stored in a specific directory structure, and the names should correspond to the ``AgentConfigName`` enum.
+When using custom agent configurations, a user must ensure their configuration names conform to this assumption.

 Follow-up Questions:
 --------------------

--  How can we include custom agent configurations for loading into the ``AutomataInstance`` class?
+-  How can we include custom agent configuration files for creating ``AutomataInstance`` objects?
--  How could we access or modify the underlying agent in more detail without directly interacting with the underlying ``AutomataAgent`` class?